Turkey Real Estate Market 2026: Prices, Trends & Outlook

 Istanbul: The Beating Heart of Turkey’s Economy

-Istanbul is Turkey's largest city and economic hub, offering a mix of luxury and affordable housing.
-Areas like Beyoğlu and Sultanahmet attract high-end buyers while developing districts such as Ataşehir and Başakşehir offer growth potential thanks to infrastructure projects like the metro and the new airport.
-The city's rental market is driven by a constant flow of international professionals and students.
+Istanbul is Turkey’s largest city and its economic hub, mixing luxury districts with affordable growth corridors.
+Areas like Beyoğlu and Sultanahmet attract high-end buyers, while developing districts such as Ataşehir and Başakşehir ride infrastructure projects like the metro expansion and the new airport.
+Rental demand runs on a constant flow of international professionals and students.
+It led foreign purchases again in 2025 with 7,989 deals.

 Ankara: Stability in the Capital